 Management and Control of Early Blight of Tomatoes

-Listed at the bottom of the page are tomato varieties that offer some resistance to early blight, although none are fully immune to it.
-You will still need to follow the remaining advice.
-Early blight is a very common problem with tomato plants and you may not be able to avoid it completely, but these measures can help you keep it under control.
+There are some tomato varieties that offer some resistance to early blight, although none are fully immune to it.
+Even if you buy a resistant variety, early blight is a very common problem with tomato plants and you may not be able to avoid it completely.
+These measures, however, can help you keep it under control.

-- Garden Sanitation - Since early blight can over-winter on plant debris and in the soil, sanitation is essential.
-So many tomato diseases can come into your garden this way; therefore, it is foolish not to clean up all plant residue at the end of the season.
+- Garden Sanitation: Since early blight can over-winter on plant debris and in the soil, sanitation is essential.
+So many tomato diseases can come into your garden this way so it's very important to clean up all plant residue at the end of the season.

 Tomato Varieties with Some Resistance to Early Blight

 All of these varieties are somewhat resistant to early blight, but none is completely immune.

 - Aunt Ginny's Purple - Heirloom, indeterminate, beefsteak (16 oz.)

 - Big Rainbow - Heirloom, indeterminate, bi-color beefsteak (16 oz.)